api7/api7-ingress-controller/docs/en/latest/FAQ.md

 <!-- ### 5.
 Failed to create route with `ApisixRoute`

-When `apisix-ingress-controller` creates a route with CRD, it checks the `Endpoint` resources in Kubernetes (matched by namespace_name_port).
+When `api7-ingress-controller` creates a route with CRD, it checks the `Endpoint` resources in Kubernetes (matched by namespace_name_port).
 If the corresponding endpoint information is not found, the route will not be created and wait for the next retry.

 Tips: The failure caused by empty upstream nodes is a limitation of Apache APISIX, related [issue](https://github.com/apache/apisix/issues/3072) -->